blockdeep/libro/src/high/Keep_Dependencies_Up_To_Date.md

 ### Example 2

-The following configuration uses an outdated branch of the Polkadot-Sdk repository, which may include deprecated features, unresolved issues, or security vulnerabilities:
+The following configuration uses an outdated branch of the Polkadot-SDK repository, which may include deprecated features, unresolved issues, or security vulnerabilities:

 ```toml
 # In Cargo.toml